Prep-Ahead Teriyaki Sliders with Broccoli Slaw

 Alea has graciously allowed me to share with you one of the recipes from her new cookbook, and so today I bring you – Prep-Ahead Teriyaki Sliders with Broccoli Slaw!

-This is a perfect lunch (or light dinner) for summer!
+Just like my Hawaiian Sweet Roll Sliders, these teriyaki sliders are a perfect lunch (or light dinner) for summer!
 It is easy to put together and doesn’t take long to make.
 Best of all, you can use this as a freezer meal!
 Either freeze the entire group of sandwiches for a later meal, for a potluck, picnic or barbecue, or bake and then freeze individually for easy work lunches or meal prep.

 We made these for lunch yesterday and they were gone in a matter of minutes.
 Everyone loved them, including the littles!
 I love that it got them to eat some additional veggies without much fuss.
 This is definitely a permanent addition to our meal rotation.